z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_02_HelloWorld.md

 programming for the first time are looking to write games, and so are interested in sprites, joysticks, music, and so on.
 First things first, however.
 Simple text based programs allow programmers to experiment with library routines, to feed them inputs and see the outputs.
-Runtime debugging is a long way away in this "getting started" series, so for the time being text IO is going to be useful.
+Runtime debugging will go a long way away in this "getting started" series, so for the time being text IO is going to be useful.